HelenHelene/eportfolio/RMPP/RMPP_Unit10_Activity.md

 ---

 ## Reflections
-This submission, spanning Units 7 to 9, required us to progressively build our skills.
-In Unit 7, we practised following instructions and examples, then applied these skills to the exercises in Unit 8.
-Finally, we explored visualisation techniques further in Unit 9.
-All the pieces of work are to be submitted in Unit 10.
-Although the task is not graded, it is considered a compulsory e-portfolio activity.
+This submission covering Units 7 to 9, required us to progressively develop our skills.
+In Unit 7, we practised following instructions, applying these in Unit 8 exercises, and further exploring visualisation techniques in Unit 9, with all work to be submitted in Unit 10.

-The requirement to submit the work in Unit 10 ensures that we complete it on time, rather than leaving it until the last minute.
-I believe this is an effective way to train us to stay on schedule, which is a crucial skill in project management.
-If you develop a habit of postponing tasks—especially those that are formative, initial, or foundational for the next step—you risk delaying the entire project or disrupting the plan.
-This exercise has reinforced the importance of managing tasks efficiently and completing them promptly, even if they seem less important at the start.
+Beyond statistical skills, this series reinforced the importance of managing tasks efficiently and completing them promptly, even if they seem less important initially.
+Postponing tasks, especially formative or foundational ones, risks delaying the entire project or disrupting the plan.
+This process effectively trains us to stay on schedule, a crucial skill in project management.

 <br><br>